alexssh/figwidgets-monorepo/src/widgets/TypeModeler/ABOUT.md

 # ERD Modeler

-FigJam Widget: Design Entity-Relationship Diagrams (ERDs) and Databases with Ease.
+FigJam Widget: Design entity-relationship diagrams and databases with ease.

 - Design diagrams using 6-cell tables (key, name, type, mandatory, default, description)
 - Connectors for each table entry to link and build relationships
-- Customizable appearance: show or hide descriptions, change type colors
+- Customisable appearance: show or hide descriptions, change type colours, and column visibility
 - Dark mode support

 ## What this widget is good for:

-- Types and Entity Modeling: Create clear and organised models for interfaces and databases, facilitating efficient design and development processes.
+- Types and Entity Modelling: Create clear and organised models for interfaces and databases, facilitating efficient design and development processes.
-- Entity-Relationship Diagrams (ERD): Craft any kind of ERD to visualise the structure and relationships between entities in a database or system.
+- Entity-Relationship Diagrams (ERD/UML): Craft any kind of diagrams to visualise the structure and relationships between entities in a database or system.

 ## Feedback